 I'm another year older and another year deeper in love with desserts, y'all.
 This Sunday, I celebrated my 29th birthday with a bunch of friends, the premiere of Insecure's third season, and this grown & sexy bourbon vanilla birthday cake!
-Last week, I put out this gift guide for all things whiskey and today I'm going to show you what to do with it.

 I'll share more details on the party soon but let's get into this cake.
 I adapted this grown-up version of everybody's favorite funfetti cake from ChelSweets' four layer birthday cake recipe by tweaking the proportions a bit and, of course, adding bourbon. 🙂 I also decorated this bourbon vanilla birthday cake a bit differently and am in love with the result.
 The flavor is rich and buttery and the texture is soft and moist without being too spongy.
 And, because of alllll the sprinkles, there's no mistaking this for anything other than a birthday cake.
 Since I went the birthday donuts route last year (a very delicious route, btw), I wanted to try my hand at something more traditional.
 Of course, I had to put a twist on it.
 Enter the bourbon buttercream frosting.
 It's delicious and the perfect match for this cake.